thkukuk/daikin-gomod/README.md

-# Daikin AC go library
+# Daikin AC go library and control utility

-This package provides a go library to query and control Daikin AirConditioner, an application to print all current settings and an Exporter for Prometheus.
+This package provides a go library to query and control Daikin AirConditioner, an application to query and set current settings and an exporter for Prometheus.

 ## Features